-Package management is very important in Linux, and knowing how to use multiple package managers can proof life saving for a power user, since downloading or installing software from repositories, plus updating, handling dependencies and uninstalling software is very vital and a critical section in Linux system Administration.
+Package management is very important in Linux, and knowing how to use multiple package managers can prove life-saving for a power user, since downloading or installing software from repositories, plus updating, handling dependencies and uninstalling software is very vital and a critical section in Linux System Administration.

 Therefore to become a Linux power user, it is significant to understand how the major Linux distributions actually handle packages and in this article, we shall take a look at some of the best package managers you can find in Linux.

 Here, our main focus is on relevant information about some of the best package managers, but not how to use them, that is left to you to discover more.
 But I will provide meaningful links that point out usage guides and many more.